GABAA receptor positive allosteric modulator: Benzodiazepines

 According to research performed by Maddalena et al., using artificial neural networks, position 7 has the most effect on receptor affinity.
 When the active group in position 7 is made more lipophilic and the electronic charge is increased the receptor affinity increases.
 In the same study position 2´ was found to be the second-most important in affecting the affinity, but the group in that position needs to be electrophilic to have an effect.
 Positions 3, 6' and 8 are of less importance.
 Changes to 6, 8, 9 or 4´ decrease activity.
 If the group in position 1 is changed to N-alkyl, haloalkyl, alkynyl and small cycle or aminoalkyl the activity is increased.
 Position 3 hydroxylation can cause rapid conjugation and decrease duration and potency, which can be clinically useful.

-Fig 10.
 Different R-group analogs for neurosteroids.
 Groups 1–4 and 10 have significant therapeutic value.

 Neurosteroids

 In the mid 1980s, the neuroactive steroids 3α,5α-tetrahydroprogesterone or allopregnanolone (3α,5α-THP) and 3α,5α-tetrahydrodeoxycorticosterone (3α,5α-THDOC) were shown to modulate neuronal excitability via their interaction with GABA_{A} receptors.
 The steroids 3α,5α-THP and 3α,5α-THDOC were able to enhance the GABA-elicited Cl^{−} current.
 In addition, these steroids might enhance the binding of muscimol and benzodiazepines to GABA_{A} receptors.
 Structure- activity studies (SAR) showed that the 3alpha-OH group is essential for the anesthetic actions of these steroids, they also have an optimally-placed hydrogen bond accepting group on the β face of the steroid at the C-17 position.
 The four steroid rings form a rigid framework for positioning these hydrogen groups in three-dimensional space.
 Analogues 5 and 6 (Figure 10) are weak modulators of GABA_{A} receptor function because the flexible side chains in these analogues do not have the conformations required for high biological activity.